Food from Animals

 Weaver ants got interesting traits

 Weaver ants of the genus Oecophylla consist of two different species.
 One species is Oecophylla longinoda, which occurs in equatorial, tropical African regions.
-The other species is Oecophylla smaragdina, which is distributed in tropical Asia and Australia.
-Both of them…
+The other species is Oecophylla smaragdina, distributed in tropical Asia and Australia.
+Both of them are also…

 Mopane worms – high protein food in Africa

-Mopane worms (Instars of Gonimbrasia (Imbrasia) belina) are mainly found on Mopane trees (Colophosperma mopane), but also on Wild Syringa (Burkea africana), on Zebrawood (Microberlinia Brazzavillensis) and others.
-As however Mopane trees are a highly dominant species in climates and…
+Mopane worms (Instars of Gonimbrasia belina) are mainly found on Mopane trees (Colophosperma mopane) but also on Wild Syringa (Burkea africana), Zebrawood (Microberlinia Brazzavillensis) and others.
+However, Mopane trees are a highly dominant species in climates and areas suitable for…

 Field dressing and cooking a puff adder

-Puff adders (Bitis arietans) are widely distributed over whole Sub-Saharan Africa, with the exception of dense rainforest areas and Madagascar.
-A puff adder got a tell-tale flat head with a straight line between the eyes, thick body with chevron markings…
+Puff adders (Bitis arietans) are widely distributed throughout Sub-Saharan Africa, except in dense rainforest areas and Madagascar.
+They have a tell-tale flat head with a straight line between the eyes, a thick body with chevron markings, and a stumpy tail,…

 African termite alates for food

-In Southern Africa, both Harvester termite alates (Hodotermes spp.) and Mound-building termite alates (Macrotermes spp.) swarm within a certain area usually once a year.
-These alates are winged termites, which are kept by termite workers within certain chambers in the…
+In Southern Africa, Harvester termite alates (Hodotermes spp.) and Mound-building termite alates (Macrotermes spp.) swarm within a specific area usually once a year.
+These alates are winged termites, which termite workers keep within certain chambers in the mound.
+They represent…

 Beekeeping in Congo, Central province

-Beekeeping is only done since the 1980’s Honey hunting has been a traditional activity in Bas-Congo, as in much of Africa.
+Honey hunting has been a traditional activity in Bas-Congo, as in much of Africa.
 But beekeeping in Congo has only been practiced in the area since the early 1980’s.
-The beehive in common…
+The beehive in common use is the top bar hive which…

 Skinning and processing of dormice in Slovenia

-Before dormice can be skinned, processed and cooked – they have to be caught.
-That is an art of its own and is described in an article you can find under this Link here.
-Skinning and processing of dormice is…
+Before dormice can be skinned, processed, and cooked – they have to be caught.
+That is an art of its own and is described in an article under this Link here.
+Skinning and processing of dormice is done similarly to…

 Green caterpillars, called ‘Kaba’ in D.R.
 Congo